nicolomaioli/ubiquitous-guacamole/README.md

 # Next Interview

-This blog has several issues, such as poor coding practices and questionable use of libraries.

-The exercise has a time limit of 20 minutes and aims to showcase your problem-solving skills and framework knowledge in a real-world scenario.
-Please note that you don't need to fix everything!
+**The goal:** This is an opportunity to showcase your problem-solving skills and knowledge of Next.js in a "real-world" scenario.
+Start with identifying one or more issues, prioritize one, and attempt to fix it.

+**Time limit:** 20 minutes.

 To get started:

 - Clone the repository.
 - Run `npm install`.
 - Open the code in your favorite editor or IDE.
-- Choose one problem to solve, and do your best.

-Feel free to refer to documentation, use Google, Chat GPT, Copilot, or any other tools you prefer.
+- There's some boiler-plate noise, the important files are:
+  - `src/pages/index.ts`: the landing page.
+  - `src/server/routers/blog.ts`: the backend code.

 Helpful commands: